 7. The Duke in My Bed (The Heirs’ Club of Scoundrels)

-It’s about the main character (Louisa Prim), who is very strong-willed.
+This is about the main character (Louisa Prim), who is very strong-willed.
 But Louisa knows that she needs to marry for money because she has a whole family to take responsibility for.
-Her family is left destitute, and it’s up to her, as the eldest, to be married to that she can use her husband to spread the wealth among the family members.
+Her family is left destitute, and it’s up to her, as the eldest, to be married so that she can use her husband to spread the wealth among the family members.
 She doesn’t expect to fall for a grumpy person who is always angry.
 But he only cares and protects her and is only sweet to her.

 Author: Amelia Grey